Content

 Hair loss can be a sign of secondary syphilis.
 It’s not a common symptom, but syphilitic hair loss is a thing.

 The good news?
-Thanks to the wonders of modern medicine, it doesn’t have to be a permanent thing.
+Thanks to the wonders of modern medicine, it doesn't have to be permanent.

 Hair loss can be one of the many signs of secondary syphilis.
 This hair loss might be patchy, spotted, or diffuse.
 It can affect your scalp hair, facial hair, and body hair.

-Likewise, syphilitic hair loss isn’t permanent.
+Syphilitic hair loss isn’t permanent, either.
 Once you treat your syphilis, your hair will grow back over time.
 Treatments like minoxidil can speed up the hair regrowth process.

 But all of this requires support from a healthcare professional.
 If you haven’t received a syphilis diagnosis or treatment yet, make that your number one priority.